MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 ## What users experience

-The descriptions and images show the Dynamics 365 search experience in Office and Bing, or check out our [Microsoft Build 2021 video](https://youtu.be/TH9QUkQoEJM) for a demonstration.

 Dynamics 365 answers appear in search results across all Microsoft Search canvases, including SharePoint Online, Bing, and Office.
 > ![Screenshot of Dynamics 365 answers on SharePoint, Bing, and Office](media/dynamics365/dynamics365-answer.png)

 From the answer, it's easy to see more Dynamics 365 search results by using the **More Dynamics 365 results** link.
 It takes users to a dedicated Dynamics 365 results page with more results relevant to their query.
 > ![Screenshot of Dynamics 365 vertical and results on SharePoint, Bing, and Office](media/dynamics365/dynamics365-vertical.png)

-Clicking or tapping any result, in an answer or on a results page, opens Dynamics 365 and shows the detail information.
+Clicking or tapping any result opens Dynamics 365 and shows the detail information.

 No matter where your users start their search their experience will be consistent and enable them to quickly find the most relevant Dynamics 365 results.
+Check out our [Microsoft Build 2021 video](https://youtu.be/TH9QUkQoEJM) for a demonstration.

 ## Supported query patterns